 The ethnic group classification used is the broad 5-way 2011 Census harmonised classification for outputs in England and Wales.
-We have also provided a split of the White group into (White British, White Irish, Gypsy, Traveller or Irish Traveller) and (White Other).
+We have also provided the White British element of the broad White group.

 Quality Information

 There are a number of sources of uncertainty or error in the denominators provided.